rmcanany/SolidEdgeStorekeeper/Readme.md

   - `Replace part: Allow failed constraint`
 	With the same situation as above, this option tells the program to leave the constraint in the failed state.

-  - `Do not show processed files in the Most Recently Used list`
+  - `Do not add files in the Recently Used list`
 	Enable this option to keep the program from adding newly-generated standard parts to the Most Recently Used list.
 Note this function was added to Solid Edge in version 2020.
 If you are running an earlier version, this option must be disabled.

   - `Allow comma delimiters (experimental)`